jlbradley1844/jlbradley1844.github.io/_drafts/I'll-pass-on-Bitcoin.md

 transactions involved:
 1. Dollar denominated (or other traditional currency) and
 2. Bitcoin denominated
-In the case of dollar denominated translation, you wind up having currency-related risk; essentially, you are buying a forward on the currency when you convert your dollars to bitcoins to make the transaction.
+In the case of dollar denominated translation, you have explicit currency-related risk; you are essentially buying a forward on the currency when you convert your dollars to bitcoins to make the transaction.
 Why?
 Because you will not be able to transact instantaneously - you will have to